Honey Petal Plants

 Habitat: grasslands, open woodlands

 More: Achilleas are deer and rabbit resistant and salt tolerant.
 They attract numerous pollinators and make good cut flowers both fresh and dried.
 Many moths and beetles use yarrow as a host plant.
 The species has a long history of medicinal use, including the staunching of wounds.
 The flowers and leaves are used to flavor certain liquors and bitters and yarrow was a component in flavoring beer prior to the use of hops.
 This plant can cause contact dermatitis in some people.
+The species, A. millefolium, contains over 100 biologically active components, some of which are toxic in large quantities or if ingested over a long period of time, so proceed with caution.

 Some Neanderthal burials have included yarrow.
 That's a 60,000 year relationship between us and Achillea millefolium.